ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 For many retirees, tax planning is no longer just about saving tax.
 It is about making pension, interest income, and savings last longer.

-The good part is that India’s tax system still gives some specific benefits to senior citizens, especially under the old tax regime.
+The good part is that India's tax system still gives specific benefits to senior citizens, especially under the old tax regime.
 At the same time, the new tax regime has become more attractive after recent slab and rebate changes, so the better option is not always obvious.

 This guide breaks down the main benefits in simple terms and shows where senior citizens should compare carefully before choosing a regime.